Berkeleycodingmomma/creating-a-quality-readme/README-sample.md

 ## License

-This project is licensed under the GNU GPL v3 license.
+This project is licensed under the GNU GPL v2 license.

 ## Contributing
-information about contributors go here
+info regarding contributors goes here

 ## Tests
 To run tests, run the following command:

 ```
-info regarding testing goes here
+info about testing goes here
 ```